MatAtBread/nodent/README.md

-		generators:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on non-Promise expressions }
+		generators:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on non-Promise expressions lazyThenables:<boolean>	// Evaluate async bodies lazily in 'es7' mode.
+See the [Changelog](#changelog) for 2.4.0 for more information
+	}
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent